tokahuke/lopez/readme.md

 # Welcome to "the Lopez"

-Crawling the Web for fun and profit.
+Crawling and scraping the Web for fun and profit.

 ## A word of caution